AlexBaam/Study-Buddy_IMR-2025-Project/README.md

 ## Progress updates:

 Week 9 Progress:

-We finally perfected the sticky-note placement on the wall (there were still a few minor bugs left).
+-We finally perfected the sticky-note placement on the wall (there were still a few minor bugs left).

-We almost fully transitioned out of the blocky prototype phase.
+-We almost fully transitioned out of the blocky prototype phase.

-We added a night-time skybox.
+-We added a night-time skybox.

 We focused on increasing immersion and conveying the feeling of a concentrated, dedicated space for studying.

  Week 10 Progress:

-We made progress on writing on the board (it’s not perfect yet, but we’re getting very close).
+-We made progress on writing on the board (it’s not perfect yet, but we’re getting very close).

-We added new songs to the radio.
+-We added new songs to the radio.

-With the left hand, you can change the radio track.
+-With the left hand, you can change the radio track.

-With the right hand, you can pause or play the current song.
+-With the right hand, you can pause or play the current song.

 ---